POSTGRADUATE PROGRAM

 TIME

 In a PhD program, the timeframe can vary.
-A PhD officially spans minimum three years in Europe, with initial attendance required for five to six classes during the first year.
-The remaining time is allocated to independent work on the doctoral research, with periodic consultations with a designated supervisor, requiring a commitment of 10 hours or more per week throughout this duration.
+A PhD officially spans a minimum of three years in Europe, with initial attendance required for five to six classes during the first year.
+The remaining time is allocated to independent work on doctoral research, with periodic consultations with a designated supervisor, requiring a commitment of 10 hours or more per week throughout this duration.

 MONEY